When I first saw this Rolled Omelet recipe, I thought the same thing you are probably thinking which is, “That looks impossible.”

 The Egg Custard

-	Step one to this rolled up sucker is the egg mixture.
+Step one to this Rolled Omelet is the egg mixture.
 Just eggs won’t give the dish enough body to really stand up to the rolling process so it helps to add in some flour and milk.
 The first time I made this recipe, I used too much flour.
 I reduced it to about three tablespoons for my successful version which turned out to be just right.

 Whisk together the flour and milk and then crack in your eggs.

 Really whisk this mixture like crazy until it’s a single consistency.
 Then season the eggs with a big pinch of salt and pepper.

 There are only two fillings for this omelet: spinach and cheese.
 These work well and I wouldn’t change them too much.